-Community Learning and Development officers worked with a group of five members of the local community and their families to undertake a walkabout of the town centre, assessing footway surfaces and obstructions, facilities and signage, maintenance and enforcement, personal security, crossing points and access to buildings.
-The survey took place on a clear day over three hours and participants included children, parents with pushchairs, young people and adults with limited English.
+During the 2021 survey, supported by Community Learning and Development officers we worked with members of the local community with lived experience to undertake an assessment of the town centre, assessing footway surfaces and obstructions, facilities and signage, maintenance and enforcement, personal security, crossing points and access to buildings.
+The survey took place on a clear day over three hours and participants includes children, parents with pushchairs, young people and adults with limited English.
+The results from the 2021 accessibility audit were reviewed as part of the survey this year and relevant points updated as necessary.
+The merits in revisiting the accessibility audit for the principal town centres will be considered in the future to determine the frequency in which they are carried out as part of the Town Centre Health Checks.

-How a place looks, its history and what other people think of the place can affect how we feel.
+How a place looks, its history and what other people think of a place can affect how we feel.
 A strong local identity can help us feel pride in our place, our community and in ourselves as a result.

-Observations: Those who use the town centre overwhelmingly feel positive towards it.
-The town has an extensive network of community organisations, strong, celebrated local heritage and a busy, independent retail and service environment which contribute to this rating as highlighted by the comments received in the surveys.
+Observations: Respondents from the 2021 survey felt overwhelmingly positive towards the town centre.
+The town has an extensive network of community organisations, a strong, celebrated local heritage and a busy, independent retail and service environment which contributed to this rating, as highlighted by the comments received.

 The growth of Inverurie: Inverurie is a royal burgh, and the second largest town in Aberdeenshire.
 It developed as a result of the opening of the Elphinstone Canal linking it to Aberdeen Harbour in the 16th century.
-Prior to that Inverurie's strategic location meant that a number of battles were fought in the area including, the Battle of Inverurie (also known as the Battle of Barra) in 1308 and in 1411 the Battle of Harlaw.
+Prior to that Inverurie's strategic location meant that a number of battles were fought in the area including the Battle of Inverurie (also known as the Battle of Barra) in 1308 and in 1411 the Battle of Harlaw.
 The Great North of Scotland Railway arrived in Inverurie in 1854 and shortly after that one of Inverurie's key buildings, the Town Hall, was built in 1863.
 Between 1900 and 1960 Inverurie was known for locomotive engineering.
 It retains a manufacturing base and its role as a market town with a livestock market.
-Increasingly today, it is a commuter settlement.
-This type of large town is extremely mixed in terms of demographics.
-There is a particularly wide range of people, housing and activities.
+Today it is increasingly a commuter settlement.
 Source: Understanding Scottish Places and Undiscovered Scotland